cyberconcepts/fco-actor/README.md

-# fco-actor - A Simple Actor Framework for Concurrent Processing
+## fco-actor - A Simple Actor Framework

 Actors are lightweight processes that communicate via messages.
 All messages are sent to and reveived from mailboxes that accept